 Audit of the federal budget is one of the key tasks of the Accounts Chamber of the Russian Federation.
 This process consists of three stages: preliminary audit, operational analysis and follow-up control.

 As part of the operational analysis, the Accounts Chamber prepares monthly performance reports, and provides a general quarterly report every three months.
 The Accounts Chamber monitors the timely flow of revenues to the federal budget, FCMIF, PFR and SIF, identifies violations and suggests ways to eliminate them.
-This allows to get the most complete information about the current situation in the economy and the state of individual industries.
+This allows to get the most comprehensive information about the current economic situation and the state of individual industries.

 By September 1 of each year, the Accounts Chamber prepares a conclusion for the government's report on the budget execution for the previous year (for example, the conclusion on the report for 2018 is issued on September 1, 2019).
-The document is forwarded to the State Duma and the Federation Council, and what concerns the revealed violations, the Accounts Chamber reports them to the law enforcement agencies.
+The document is forwarded to the State Duma and the Federation Council, and the Accounts Chamber reports discovered violations to the law enforcement agencies.